This section outlines what treatment you can be given without your consent under the Mental Health Act 2007 (NSW). It provides information on:

 The principle of least A restrictive practice refers to any conduct that has the purpose or effect of limiting a person’s liberty and freedom of movement.
 It includes but is not limited to all forms of restraint.
 Except in cases of emergency where a person’s liberty must be reasonably restricted to prevent them or someone else experiencing serious harm, restrictive practices are generally unlawful in the absence of the person’s consent. is common across all settings.
 This means that NSW Health staff must maximise a person’s choices, rights and freedom as much as possible while balancing healthcare needs and safety for all.

 Principles also include that NSW Health services work in partnership with people and their carers and families and that collaboration and co-design happen at an individual and a service level; and that services promote hope and build trust.
 They also require that services understand the human rights implications of restrictive practices and continually consider the principles of fairness, respect, equality, dignity and autonomy, as well the safety of people accessing services, staff and others.

-Trauma-informed care is applied in all NSW Health Settings, with principles that require that services are trauma-informed and respond to the prevalence and impacts of trauma, supporting care that does not traumatise or re-traumatise the person; as well as provide care that is person-centred and recovery-oriented and which recognises that seclusion and Any restriction on a person’s freedom of movement.
-This may be through the use of physical force, mechanical devices, the use of chemicals, or other means. can be very traumatic, may increase distress, and re-traumatise and trigger memories from past trauma.
+Trauma-informed care is applied in all NSW Health Settings, with principles that require that services are trauma-informed and respond to the prevalence and impacts of trauma, supporting care that does not traumatise or re-traumatise the person; as well as provide care that is person-centred and recovery-oriented and which recognises that seclusion and Any restriction on a person’s freedom of movement, which may be actioned through the use of physical force, mechanical devices, the use of chemicals, or other means. can be very traumatic, may increase distress, and re-traumatise and trigger memories from past trauma.

 If you think this policy has been breached, you can complain through the complaints and advocacy services available to involuntary patients.